Adding a ventilation system to your home can keep indoor air from turning stagnant and balance humidity levels.

 - Coughing and sneezing.
 Allergies or colds can lead to these symptoms, but they shouldn’t be worse at home.

-- Too much dust despite weekly cleaning.
-You may need to get a new air filter or install a filtration system from Midland Air Service Experts.
+- Heavy dust despite periodic cleaning.
+You may need to get a new air filter or add a filtration system from Midland Air Service Experts.

 - Humidity issues.
 Dryness can cause itchy eyes and increase respiratory issues.
 Too much moisture can cause mold or mildew growth.